likolk/Computer-Networking-Web-Server/README.md

 ## Computer Networking Assignment 2
 Implemented By Kelvin Likollari, Ian Abuaf Pelo and Kieran McKee

+# Good idea.
+Thank you also for the intructions.
+They are ever appreciated :)
 To run the bonus flag submitter, use
 `python3 bonus.py <username>`
 where `<username>` is your name with spaces replaced by dots.
 This will send flags for all 10 clients.